Food Industry Management Certificate

 - Prerequisite: BA 339

 - MKTG 409 Food Industry Practicum/Internship (4 Credits)

 Directed Electives (Students are required to complete 4 credit hours of electives)

 - MGMT 351 Human Resource Management (4 Credits)

 - MGMT 445 Organizational Design and Change (4 Credits)

 - MGMT 464 Leadership Course (4 Credits)

-- ACTG 460 Advanced Mangerial Accounting (4 Credits)
+- ACTG 460 Advanced Managerial Accounting (4 Credits)

-- MKTG 462 Customer Information & Relationship Mgt.
-(4 Credits)
+- MKTG 462 Customer Information & Relationship Mtg.
+(4 Credits) (not regularly offered)